debops/debops/docs/introduction.rst

 ownCloud will be installed as package coming directly from upstream.

 Note that Nginx is `not officially supported by ownCloud nor NextCloud <https://github.com/debops/ansible-owncloud/issues/49>`_ but it is community supported and should work without problems.
+Apache is supported by the role but not yet used by default.

 Features
 ~~~~~~~~